starship/starship/docs/id-ID/config/README.md

 The `golang` module shows the currently installed version of [Go](https://golang.org/).
 Secara bawaan, modul akan aktif jika beberapa syarat berikut telah terpenuhi:

-- Direktori terkini yang berisikan sebuah file `go.mod`
+- The current directory contains a `go.mod` file
-- Direktori terkini yang berisikan sebuah file `go.sum`
+- The current directory contains a `go.sum` file
-- Direktori terkini yang berisikan sebuah file `glide.yaml`
+- The current directory contains a `glide.yaml` file
 - The current directory contains a `Gopkg.yml` file
 - The current directory contains a `Gopkg.lock` file
 - The current directory contains a `.go-version` file